-Return economy flights to London from your closest airport, accommodation for 6 nights, in country transport costs and per diem.
+- Return economy flights to London from your closest airport, accommodation for 6 nights, in-country transport costs and per diem.

-Return economy flights to Australia from your closest airport, accommodation for 6 nights, in country transport costs and per diem.
+- Return economy flights to Australia from your closest airport, accommodation for 6 nights, in-country transport costs and per diem.

-Who is eligible to apply?
+Who can apply?

 The opportunity is open to influential professionals in the creative sector* who are based in Australia or the UK who have:

-At least five years’ experience in the creative sector as a producer, publisher, curator, programmer or artistic director
+- At least five years’ experience in the creative sector as a producer, publisher, curator, programmer or artistic director

-Identify as being from an Aboriginal and Torres Strait Islander, culturally and linguistically diverse or minority ethnic background*
+- Identify as being from an Aboriginal and Torres Strait Islander, culturally and linguistically diverse or minority ethnic background*

-You must be willing and available to participate in regular digital / phone meetings with the cohort to take place every other month from July 2018 to March 2019
+- You must be willing and available to participate in regular digital / phone meetings with the cohort to take place every other month from July 2019 to March 2020.

+- Previous British Council programme participants are eligible to apply.
 Our policy is that we will support 3 people from each country.

-(a) further the career of the recipient
+- further the career of the recipient,

-(c) lead to increased opportunities for Aboriginal and Torres Strait Islander, culturally and linguistically diverse or minority ethnic artists and arts professionals.
+- lead to increased opportunities for Aboriginal and Torres Strait Islander, culturally and linguistically diverse or minority ethnic artists and arts professionals.

 This may be part of an ongoing international strategy, or, equally, might represent a first and important foray into establishing international networks to support your vision.